sabrina2712/Collection/UI Basics/css.md

 Chrome, Firefox and Safari shipped grid support in March 2017.
 Edge shipped support in October 2017.
 IE10, 11 and Edge 15 and lower support an older, prefixed spec.

+## CSS Grid inspector

+Firefox has an awesome Grid inspector, you can read more about it [here](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector/How_to/Examine_grid_layouts).

 ## Resources

 * [Grid Garden](https://cssgridgarden.com/)